t-mullen/hls-server/README.md

 To use, navigate to the directory where your `.ts` files are stored and run `hlsserver` in a command prompt.
 This will start a server on port 8000.
 (Use `hlsserver --help` to see additional options.)

-The CLI tool will efficiently make use of multi-processor computers via the `cluster` module and can be used as an example of how to use the base module in the same way.
+The CLI tool will efficiently make use of multiple processors via the `cluster` module and can be used as an example of how to use the base module in the same way.

 ## Notes